ARM-software/CMSIS-NN/Tests/UnitTest/README.md

 For schema file download [schema.fbs](https://raw.githubusercontent.com/tensorflow/tensorflow/master/tensorflow/lite/schema/schema.fbs).

-#### Using tflite_runtime
+#### Interpreter for generating reference output
-Python package tensorflow is always needed however the script has the option to use tflite_runtime for the interpreter, which will generate the actual reference output.
+Python package tensorflow is always needed however the script has the option to use other interpreters than the tensorflow default, which will generate the actual reference output.

+##### tflite_runtime
 Python package tflite_runtime can be installed with pip and it can also be built locally.
 Check this [link](https://www.tensorflow.org/lite/guide/build_cmake_pip) on how to do that.
-To use the tflite_runtime the script currently has to be modified.
+Use the -h flag to get more info on supported interpreters.

+##### tflite_micro
+This interpreter is partially supported.
+See this comment for more info: https://github.com/tensorflow/tflite-micro/issues/1484#issuecomment-1677842603.

 ## Getting started

 ### Using Arm Mbed OS supported hardware